 When this command is executed, it establishes communication with Fedora’s repositories, checks for updates, and upgrades the system by fetching and installing the latest versions of all packages.

-Step 2: Install RetroArch via DNF Package Manager
+Install RetroArch via DNF Command

 Once your Fedora Linux system is updated, you can install RetroArch.
-This is accomplished by using the dnf install
+This is accomplished by using the dnf install command followed by the package name retroarch.
+Execute the following command:

 sudo dnf install retroarch

 This command instructs the DNF Package Manager to find and install RetroArch from the Fedora repository.
-Upon completing this command, RetroArch will be installed on your Fedora system, ready for you to delve into the exciting world of retro gaming.

 After this procedure, you should have successfully installed RetroArch on your Fedora system using the native DNF Package Manager.
 For an alternate installation method, you can consider installing RetroArch via Flatpak and Flathub, which we will explore in the subsequent section.

-Step 1: Enable the Flathub Repository
+Enable the Flathub Repository For RetroArch Installation

 sudo flatpak remote-add --if-not-exists flathub https://flathub.org/repo/flathub.flatpakrepo